 For those who may be downsizing, exploring relocation to the Greenville area, and appreciate a quality of living in a country setting, Pebble Springs is an affordable, low maintenance, perfect retirement solution for an active 55+ senior life style.
 This quiet, Manufactured Home Community in Taylors, SC is located in the foothills of the Blue Ridge Mountains approximately 15 minutes north of Greenville, South Carolina.
 Nearby surrounding towns include Travelers Rest and Greer.
+Homes are owned and the lot is leased.
+NO RENTALS.

 At Pebble Springs, rolling hills surround the small town atmosphere.
 Residents can avoid crowds and congestion, yet enjoy all the amenities necessary to compliment an active retirement lifestyle.
 South Carolina has four beautiful seasons yet boasts of a milder winter climate and ease of living.